 Artist Albert Potrony worked with children aged three and four years old to explore the value and possibilities of free play in the school system.

-Taking up residence at The Portman Early Childhood Centre, Albert developed a kit of multiple parts using transparent sheets, reflective roll, foam tubes, circles and triangles sourced from DIY shops and scrap stores.
-Over 12 weeks the children used and adapted the materials and developed their own lines of enquiry.
+Taking up residence at The Portman Early Childhood Centre, Potrony developed a kit of multiple parts using transparent sheets, reflective roll, foam tubes, circles and triangles sourced from DIY shops and scrap stores.
+Over 12 weeks, the children used and adapted the materials, and developed their own lines of enquiry.
 They used cord as a tool to tie-up adults, roofing material to create space rockets and mirrors as stepping stones.

-As the project develops, Albert will translate images and conversations from the project into a play kit, designed for adult teachers to support them forming solidarities with the children they work with and so they can advocate for free play in the state school system.
+As the project develops, Potrony translated images and conversations from the project into a play kit, designed for adult teachers to support them in forming solidarities with the children they work with, so that they can advocate for free play in the state school system.